Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 In support of that, ~~Facebook~~ Meta has an [interesting approach](https://engineering.fb.com/2022/11/16/culture/meta-code-review-time-improving/) of "poking" engineers for code review and I think the journal fits in the same approach as a softer, easier-to-implement version of it.

-### Transparency
+### 🪟 Transparency

-> I've been asked recently to invite additional managers to our dailies, as other teams do, and as answer, I've just forwarded a simple link to our journal (and handbook, but this is another story).
+> __I've been asked recently to invite additional managers to our dailies, as other teams do, and as answer, I've just forwarded a simple link to our journal (and handbook, but this is another story).__

 Having a journal indirectly brings transparency and lets the team talk for itself.